ansible/ansible-lint/src/ansiblelint/rules/loop_var_prefix.md

 - name: Example playbook
   hosts: localhost
   tasks:
-    - name: Does not set a prefix for loop variables. ansible.builtin.debug:
+    - name: Does not set a variable name for loop variables. ansible.builtin.debug:
-        var: item
+        var: item # <- When in a nested loop, "item" is ambiguous
       loop:
         - foo
-        - bar # <- These items do not have a unique prefix.
+        - bar
-    - name: Sets a prefix that is not unique. ansible.builtin.debug:
+    - name: Sets a variable name that doesn't start with <loop_var_prefix>. ansible.builtin.debug:
         var: zz_item
       loop:
         - foo
         - bar
       loop_control:
-        loop_var: zz_item # <- This prefix is not unique.
+        loop_var: zz_item # <- zz is not the role name so the prefix is wrong
 ```

 ## Correct Code